census-instrumentation/opencensus-cpp/opencensus/exporters/stats/prometheus/README.md

 #### Using the Prometheus client library's exposer

-Register the Exposer on a selected port, and then register the Opencensus Prometheus exporter with that exposer:
+Register the Exposer on a selected port, and then register the OpenCensus Prometheus exporter with that exposer:

 ```c++